trunk-io/docs/check/configuration/supported/terraform.md

 # Terraform

-**Terraform** is a formatter for Terraform.
+[**Terraform**](https://developer.hashicorp.com/terraform/cli/commands) is a formatter for Terraform.

-You can enable the Terraform plugin with
+You can enable the Terraform formatter with:

 ```shell
 trunk check enable terraform